In the Future Sense

 All the more fixated, you will be in the tangible moments, delving deeper into the chair you sit or intoned to the incessant birds’ chirp—you will see as seeing is not made to see.
 It will be the heightened reality of your observations, the unmasking of your paradigms that will breakthrough you and allow this fragile thing called a soul to finally breathe.
 You will find it strange that reality is both the gateway and the obstacle, but all the same, every destination must have a path.
 You will find yours, and it might not be the same as any other.
 Most likely not.

-The coffee finished, the birds still alive, vivacious as the norm, you will unlock your front door, admire the deep reds of paint you recently applied to the frame, and then you will let your bare feet touch the cool wood of your front deck.
-The dew on the arches of your feet will help the chill stream up the nerves in your legs, sending a message with utter urgency that your muscles and bones, a warning.
+The coffee finished, the birds still alive, vivacious as the norm, you will unlock your front door with a click, admire the deep reds of paint you recently applied to the frame, and then you will let your bare feet touch the cool wood of your front deck.
+The dew will coat the arches of your feet with chill, plucking the nerves up your legs—awaken, this message will send with utter urgency to ignite the ache in your muscles and the grind in your bones.
+A warning of misuse?
+Maybe lack of it?
+Maybe both.
 This will pass.

 The birds will still chirp.
 Their reality shall never be yours.